sgoldenlab/simba/docs/temp_3.md

 >Note: The rules will be applied **sequentially** on each file inside within the `project_folder/csv/machine_results` directory.

-### Scenario 1: When several mutually exclusive classifications are occuring in a given frame, set the classifier with the highest classification probability to present and the remaining to absent.
+### Scenario 1: When several mutually exclusive classifications are occuring in a given frame, set the classifier with the highest classification probability to present and the remaining classifiers to absent.

 Leave the `HIGHEST PROBABILITY` checkbox ticked, and tick the checkboxes for the classifiers that are mutually exclusive.
 For example, if you want select the highest probability classifier between `Attack` and `Sniffing` (when both `Attack` and `Sniffing` is classified as present within any given single frame), tick the checkboxes under the `Attack` and `Sniffing` headers.